Fayetteville, Georgia: History

-Fayetteville was founded in 1822 as the seat of the newly formed Fayette County, organized by European Americans from territory ceded by force the Creek people under a treaty with the United States during the early period of Indian removal from the Southeast.
+Fayetteville was founded in 1822 as the seat of the newly formed Fayette County, organized by European Americans from territory ceded by force from the Creek people under a treaty with the United States during the early period of Indian removal from the Southeast.
 Both city and county were named in honor of the Revolutionary War hero the French Marquis de Lafayette.
 Fayetteville was incorporated as a town in 1823 and as a city in 1902.

-The area was developed for cotton plantations, with labor provided by enslaved African Americans, who for more than a century comprised the majority of the county's population.
+The area was developed for cotton plantations, with labor provided by enslaved Black Americans, who for more than a century comprised the majority of the county's population.
 Fayetteville became the trading town for the agricultural area.

-In the first half of the 20th century, as agriculture became more mechanized, many African-American workers left the area in the Great Migration to northern and midwestern industrial cities, which had more jobs and offered less oppressive social conditions.
+In the first half of the 20th century, as agriculture became more mechanized, many Black American workers left the area in the Great Migration to northern and midwestern industrial cities, which had more jobs and offered less oppressive social conditions.

 A reverse migration has brought new residents to the South, and the city of Fayetteville has grown markedly since 1980, as has the county.
-The city's population increased from 2715 in 1980 to 18,957 in 2020.
+The city's population increased from 2,715 in 1980 to 18,957 in 2020.